eiproject/Dataset-Sentimen-Kata-Sifat-Bahasa-Indonesia/README.md

 ## Dataset

-Google Sheet: [Indonesian Adjective (Kata Sifat)](https://docs.google.com/spreadsheets/d/1LLLYKrt0shFx4P_2CW0jc970zPebvgd3h3f023MaDIU/edit?usp=sharing) *Lebeling in progress*
+Currently scoring on : [Indonesian Adjective (Kata Sifat)](https://scoring.eiproject.live/indonesian-adjective) *Lebeling in progress*

+I really appreciated if you can help me to scoring this dataset.
+Thank you very much!

 ## Data Table